 - Indeed the body begins to itch; therefore, they scratch and rub their body on other objects.

-- The skin color changes, indeed become black or blue.
+- The skin color changes, indeed becoming black or blue.

 - Begin to move and swim rapidly in the tank.
 (Check the pH levels immediately and reduce or increase pH levels to a suitable level)